alec-host/grow-agric/README.md

 # Admin Dashboard & APIs

-The project bundles up the admin dashboard & with the backend APIs.
+The project contains the frontend - dashboard & the backend APIs.

 - Backend APIs
 	Developed using Node Express.

+	Codebase located in _app_/

 - Dashboard
 	Developed using AdminBro - an auto generated panel for Node.js application.

+	Codebase located in the root directory _grow-agric_/

 ## Resources